maitanloi/maitanloi.github.io/_posts/2018-12-27-khac-phuc-loi-mount-o-cung-trong-linux.markdown

 or fast restarting.)
 ```
 If you can't access the drive, execute the following command:
-`sudo ntfsfix /dev/sdXY`
-where XY is the partition, e.g sda5
 ```terminal
 $ sudo ntfsfix /dev/sda5
 ```